 Peters Ice Cream was founded in Sydney by American migrant Fred Peters.
 His first Peters Ice Cream family bricks, reputed to be made to his mother’s recipe, were sold from a horse and cart in the suburb of Manly.
 In 1927, Peters’ Victorian factory opened in Melbourne.
 The slogan “The health food of a nation” lasted into the 1970s, when regulations about health claims forced a change.
-The brand has been sold to R&R Ice Cream, based in the UK but owned by French private equity firm PAI Partners.
+The brand was sold in 2014 to UK-based R&R Ice Cream, which has now partnered with Nestle to form the world’s largest ice cream company, Froneri.

 After several unsuccessful business ventures in Australia, Fred Peters began to manufacture Peters Ice Cream in his backyard in Manly.
 He set up Peters’ American Delicacy Co.
 Ltd in 1907 and subsequently expanded operations to two hired freezer rooms in Paddington.
 In 1911, he opened his first major factory at Redfern.
 At that time, it was the world’s largest ice cream factory.